June is Pride Month. Now, more than ever, it's important to keep LBGTQIA+ issues at the forefront and let your pride flag fly.

 Little Pickle Memories started in 2016 after Emma and Nat struggled to find a baby book that reflected their two-mom family.
 They’ve since expanded their one book into a range of books and products for all types of families.

-Etsy shop In Our Own Words was created after the owners couldn’t find greeting cards for LGBTQ+ family and friends that “weren’t crude, inane, sarcastic, or vulgar,” and they had amassed a collection of photographs featuring proud men, women, and children.
+Etsy shop In Our Own Words was created after the owners couldn’t find greeting cards for LGBTQ+ family and friends that “weren’t crude, inane, sarcastic, or vulgar.”
+They had also amassed a collection of vintage photographs featuring proud men, women, and children.
 The sentiments feature these images as cards for a variety of occasions.
+All the cards are printed using wind power and crafted by local HIV+ men & women.